SurniaUlula/wpsso-plm/readme.txt

 * To provide location information for an Organization, which in turn may be related to the content (ie. the content publisher, event organizer, etc.).

-* To provide location information for the webpage content (ie. the post/page content is about a specific physical place / location) (Pro version).
+* To provide location information for the webpage content (ie. the post/page content is about a specific physical place / location) (Pro / Premium version).

 The Free version of WPSSO PLM provides location information for the [WPSSO Organization Markup](https://wordpress.org/plugins/wpsso-organization/) (aka WPSSO ORG) add-on, and the WPSSO ORG add-on is required to select a place / location for an organization / local business.